10 Real Jobs Your Dog Could Have

 Herding dogs, generally German shepherds, Border collies, and Australian shepherds, are in demand on farms to assist in rounding up sheep, and even goats, says Modern Farmer.
 You may even find these canines employed by the Port Authority to help move geese and other birds along from the runways of airports.
 This isn’t a high-paying gig, but the PA will generally pay for training, as well as meals and shelter for the animals.

 Military working dogs

-They aren’t salaried military employees, but the canines that work with the armed forces are considered to be an invaluable asset to the team and treated as such.
+They aren’t salaried military employees, but the canines that work with the armed forces are considered to be invaluable assets to the team and treated as such.
 Military Working Dogs (MWDs) receive specialized training and while they spend a great deal of time with their handlers and stay by their side when deployed, back in the States, the pups reside in designated quarters.
 Military.com says this is important because there are “simply too many risks in allowing them to stay anywhere but a controlled kennel area.”
 It’s also important to note that not any dog can become an MWD, so they are not likely to come from a shelter or civilian household.
-This flight attendant has made it her duty to reunite military personnel with their service dogs.

 Emergency Medical Response dogs

 A dog can brighten someone’s mood, offer calm in a time of crisis, and serve as a much-needed friend providing a bevy of health benefits.
 But Emergency Medical Response Dogs (EMRs), also known as seizure alert dogs, can be lifesavers in more ways than one.
 These canines are trained to detect very subtle changes in a person’s breathing rate, odor, and behavior that suggest a seizure may be imminent.
 Once detected the dog will signal to its partner that they should consider moving to a safe place or finding help before the seizure strikes.